Are you looking for the top nightclubs in Las Vegas?

-The five-story, 80,000-square-foot restaurant/lounge/super club combo inside the MGM Grand helped to set a whole new standard for the Vegas super club, and brings in the same level of powerhouse superstar DJs as OMNIA, including Calvin Harris, Steve Aoki, and Martin Garrix.
+The five-story, 80,000-square-foot restaurant/lounge/super club combo inside the MGM Grand helped to set a whole new standard for the Vegas super club, and brought in the same level of powerhouse superstar DJs as OMNIA in the past including Calvin Harris, Steve Aoki, and Martin Garrix.
 There are multiple different venues inside the sprawling “Hakkasan” complex, including a Cantonese fine dining concept and a separate lounge spinning open format music.

 The recent multi-million-dollar “Hakkasan Grid” kinetic light installation is the largest permanent kinetic light installation in the United States, made of 57 four-foot seamless and sculptural triangles that combine to form a 30-foot showpiece that can transform into infinite shapes and colors above the dance floor.

-Although not as popular as a few years ago, Marquee Nightclub at the Cosmopolitan still does attract some big name DJ headliners.
+Although not as popular as a few years ago, Marquee Nightclub at the Cosmopolitan still is a top club in Vegas for House and EDM.

 The club itself offers 3 separate rooms, each with a different feel and music.
 You will mostly hear house or EDM music is the main room leading out to the pool area with several VIP cabanas and daybeds.